alejandro-godinez/UsefulScripts/timelog/docs/timelog.sh.md

 @version 2023.08.21

 Notes:<br>
-- time range without task will add time to previous task
+- time range without task will accumulated to a special 'NO_TASK' entry

 Usage:<br>
 <pre>